FAQ: What is a Body Corporate/Owners Corporation?

 What is a body corporate?

-How do I know if my property is affected?
+How can I determine if my property is affected by a body corporate?